Position

 How long does it take to become a Optometric Assistant?

 The journey to becoming an Optometric Assistant can vary.
 Most programs take between a few months to a year to complete.
 These programs offer hands-on training and classroom instruction.
-They cover essential skills needed for the job.
+They cover essential skills and knowledge needed for the job.

 Optometric Assistant Job Description Sample